-Each year, the Office of the Associate Dean, Academic awards discretionary prizes to deserving upper year students.
+Each year discretionary prizes are awarded to deserving upper-year students.
 Faculty and students are invited to nominate a deserving upper year student following the below process.
 Before nominating please consider the criteria for each award outlined below.

 - Your name